Ken Kerslake: Late work

 In the late 1980s, Kerslake spent the summer teaching with the University of Georgia's Summer Study Abroad Program in Cortona, Italy.
 In Cortona, he took in “the minutae and human relationships” of his surroundings, and was struck by the importance of the Italian piazza in people's social lives.
 Likening the piazza to a “large outdoor living room,” the artist enjoyed watching people gather there in the evening to discuss the day's events over coffee and wine.
 Upon returning to the United States Kerslake decided that the nearest thing to the piazza's relaxed social atmosphere could be found in his backyard patio.
 This insight inspired a series of paintings and prints whose subject matter, sun-struck arrangements of the patio furniture on the small square of concrete outside his house, occupied him for more than ten years.
 The artist wrote that the arrangements, from which the human figure was always absent) were meant to suggest that the empty chairs had been recently occupied by conversing friends, embracing lovers and the occasional lone dreamer.
 The works in this series also explore the abstract possibilities of the furniture's simple lines and the criss-crossing shadows thrown by it onto the glowing pavement.
 Related series focused on flower bouquets and trees in bright sunlight.
 These, according to the artist, are continuations of his interest "in the transforming quality of light [and] the play between solid object and ephemeral shadow."

 Kerslake's travels also inspired series bases on American tourists.
 They are depicted walking, relaxing or studying maps.
 These activities take place in what the artist called "undetermined spaces": "They are in fact figures searching for a connection, a sense of place, meaning and valid experience."

 In 1990, Kerslake became interested in vitreography (editioned printmaking from glass matrices) when he was invited as an artist-in-residence to create in the technique at Littleton Studios in Spruce Pine, North Carolina.
 Over the next ten years he visited Littleton Studios six more times to create a total of twenty-five print editions using vitreograph and digital printmaking techniques.
 These prints furthered the exploration of both the patio and tourist series.

 After 2000, Kerslake's imagery drew upon photographs of ancestors to contemplate his place on the continuum of his family history.

 Colleagues and students

 Kerslake's colleagues at the University of Florida included photographers Jerry Uelsmann and Todd Walker, painters Hiram Williams and Lennie Kesl and sculptor Jack Nickelson.
 Uelsmann and Walker were particularly influential for Kerslake's art.
 The former introduced him to the artistic possibilities of photography and darkroom techniques, and the latter was a fellow researcher in photo-printmaking.
-Kerslake's notable students include painter John Caputo of Albany, New York; painter and photographer Robert W. Fichter of Fort Myers, and painter and printmaker Michael Kemp of Gainesville, Florida.
+Kerslake's notable students include painter John Caputo of Albany, New York; painter and photographer Robert W. Fichter of Fort Myers, painter and printmaker Michael Kemp of Gainesville, Florida and syndicated political cartoonist Ed Hall of Jacksonville, Florida.